 This banana muffin recipe requires a handful of basics like flour, sugar, and milk.
 That’s what I love about baking– it’s the same ingredients for basically everything.

 - Flour: I tested the recipe with both all-purpose flour and whole wheat flour and LOVED both variations.
-Use whichever you prefer.
+See recipe note below.